-Delays are crucial when trying to give your music a sense of space and they are essential for mixing music.
+Delays are crucial when trying to give your music a sense of space, and they are one of the essential building blocks for mixing music.

 With so many delay plugins out there, I know it can be hard to choose one, especially if you don’t already know the types of delays that are out there and what they are generally used for.

-In this post I will list some of the best delay VST plugins out there which you should definitely try out.
+In this post, I will list some of the best delay VST plugins out there, both free as well as premium, that you should definitely try out.